pbl0/rr-scripts/scripts/auto-perk/README.md

 - Read [how to install user scripts for RR][guide].
 - Click [here][raw] to install.
 - If you have trouble with that script install [legacy version][rawlegacy] instead.
-Remove/disable the other version!.
+Remove/disable the other version!
 - Check out my [RR script collection][scripts].